ykalathiya-2/flask-container-vm/GITHUB_UPLOAD_INSTRUCTIONS.md

 ## 🚀 Quick Upload to GitHub

-Follow these steps to upload your Cloud Architecture Exercise repository to GitHub:
+Follow these steps to upload your Flask Container vs VM Performance Analysis repository to GitHub:

 ### 1. Create a New Repository on GitHub